 These comments and the District's responses to them are included in Chapter 5, Comments Received and District Responses, of the Final SEIR as required by State CEQA Guidelines §§15088 and 15132.
-The Final SEIR was completed and the District's responses to comments were made available for review on June 11, 2020.
-A public hearing concerning certification of the Final SEIR was held by the Board of Port Commissioners of the District on June 23, 2020, at which interested agencies, organizations, and individuals were given an opportunity to comment on the Final SEIR and the Proposed Project.
+The Final SEIR was completed and the District's responses to comments were made available for review on November 25, 2020.
+A public hearing concerning certification of the Final SEIR and approval of the Proposed Project was held by the Board of Port Commissioners of the District on December 8, 2020, at which interested agencies, organizations, and individuals were given an opportunity to comment on the Final SEIR and the Proposed Project.

-2.4 Record of Proceedings
+2.5 Record of Proceedings